Water begins receding in Pakistan's worst flood-hit south

 Floodwaters are receding in Pakistan’s worst-hit southern Sindh province, officials said Friday, a potentially bright sign in an ongoing crisis that has left hundreds of thousands of people homeless in the impoverished South Asian country.

-The Indus River, which remained swollen until earlier this month, was now rushing at “normal” levels towards the Arabian Sea, according to Mohammad Irfan, an irrigation official in hard-hit Sindh.
-The water level in the past 48 hours receded as much as three feet in some of the inundated areas nearby, including the Khairpur and Johi towns, where waist-high water damaged crops and homes earlier this month.
+The Indus River, which had swelled until earlier this month, was now rushing at “normal” levels towards the Arabian Sea, according to Mohammad Irfan, an irrigation official in Sindh.
+The water level in the past 48 hours receded as much as 3 feet in some of the inundated areas nearby, including the towns of Khairpur and Johi, where waist-high water damaged crops and homes earlier this month.

-A day earlier, engineers had opened a key highway in the southwestern Baluchistan province, allowing rescue workers to speed aid to those suffering in a race against the spread of waterborne diseases and dengue fever.
+A day earlier, engineers had opened a key highway in the southwestern Baluchistan province, allowing rescue workers to speed up aid deliveries to those suffering as medics raced against the spread of waterborne diseases and dengue fever.

-Still, hundreds of thousands of people in Sindh are living in makeshift homes and tents.
-Authorities say it will take months to completely drain the water in Sindh.
+Still, hundreds of thousands in Sindh are living in makeshift homes and tents.
+Authorities say it will take months to completely drain the water in the province, where waterborne diseases and skin infections are spreading.
+Doctors said they treated 37,000 sick in flood-hit areas in the past 48 hours.

+Nationwide, floods have damaged 1.8 million homes, washed away roads and destroyed nearly 400 bridges, according to the National Disaster Management Authority.

+On Friday, Samantha Power, the administrator of the U.S. Agency for International Development, tweeted her thanks to the U.S. military’s Central Command for helping bring aid to Pakistan.

+“Grateful to the supremely dedicated & effective @CENTCOM team for their work airlifting supplies into Pakistan as part of the US response to the flooding,” she said.
+“Over seven days, they’ve delivered 630 metric tons of aid to groups on the ground and communities impacted by the floods.”

-The previous day, scientists and experts in the latest study about ongoing floods in Pakistan said that the country’s overall vulnerability, including people living in harm’s way, was the chief factor in the disaster.
-But “climate change” also played a role in causing heavy rains, which triggered flooding in the country.
+The previous day, scientists and experts in the latest study on floods in Pakistan said the country’s overall vulnerability, including people living in harm’s way, was the chief factor in the disaster.
+But “climate change” also played a role in causing heavy rains, which triggered the flooding.

 “Pakistan, at least in the south, is totally inundated.
 Outside of Karachi, go a little further up in Sindh and you will see an ocean of water, with no break,” she tweeted recently.
 “Where to place the tents, where to find dry ground?
 How to feed 33 million people plus?
 How to get them healthcare?
 Help us.”